mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 system becomes an economic asset.

 The Solomani Confederation does want to expand but the emphasis is on value rather than bulk.
-Medium- range exploration is generally directed towards finding prime worlds or valuable clusters.
+Medium-range exploration is generally directed towards finding prime worlds or valuable clusters.
 Ideally, a chain of hubs can be set up, from which neighbouring worlds will be exploited or perhaps colonised.
 The